 She believes training is necessary for birth and postnatally but suggests every woman listen to her body because it is the ultimately the best guide!

-Caroline Rinaudo (@fitmumfrance) is a French fitness coach, Crossfit trainer and Zumba instructor and is used to advising on pre-natal and post-partum health.
+Caroline Rinaudo (@fitmumfrance) is a French fitness coach, functional fitness trainer and Zumba instructor and is used to advising on pre-natal and post-partum health.
 She explains how staying fit during pregnancy can help alleviate many of the unpleasant side effects associated, such as nausea, fatigue and back pain.